An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Analysis of archival data and new observations

-The central area of the galaxy has an old stellar population $T_{\rm SSP}\approx 12$~Gyr. {This is similar to the age of the thick disc}, which dominates the contribution to the offset slit spectrum even close to the principal axis of the galaxy.
+The central area of the galaxy has an old stellar population $T_{\rm SSP}\approx 12$~Gyr.
+This is similar to the age of the thick disc which dominates the contribution to the offset slit spectrum even close to the principal axis of the galaxy.
 There is a sharp metallicity peak in the nuclear part of the galaxy, where [Fe/H] reaches 0.25~dex compared to 0.05~dex a few arcsec away, which is a sign of a chemically decoupled nucleus.
 From the available data, we cannot tell whether we see a real bulge in the central region of \N7572 or it is a huge bar in its thin disc.
 The latter option is favoured by relatively low [Mg/Fe] values, however, whether a bar can exist within such a dynamically hot disc is a question that can be answered only with dedicated numerical simulations.
 The line-of-sight velocity in the mid-plane reaches the plateau at about 300~\kms, the velocity dispersion in the disc dominated area is about 120~\kms.
 In the offset-plane, $v_{\rm LOS}$ reaches 150~\kms\ and the velocity dispersion is as high as $\sigma_{\rm LOS}\approx180$~\kms.

-From the stellar population properties estimated from \textsc{pegase.hr} SSP models we have calculated the average mass-to-light ratios $(M/L)_{t}=4.2$ and $(M/L)_{T}=5.4$ in Solar units for the thin and thick components in the SDSS $g$-band assuming the \citet{Kroupa02} initial mass function (IMF).
+From the stellar population properties estimated from {\sc miles v11} SSP models we have calculated the average mass-to-light ratios $(M/L)_{t}=3.1$ and $(M/L)_{T}=4.6$ in Solar units for the thin and thick components in the SDSS $g$-band.

 The spectral resolution and high signal-to-noise ratio of the data allows us to estimate the coefficients $h_3$ and $h_4$ along the mid-plane slit.
-The non-zero values of $h_4$ and, in particular, $h_3$ coefficients (up to 0.2) indicate strongly non-Gaussian and asymmetric LOSVD shape.
-At this moment we suspected that it could be the result of a noticeable contribution of the thick disc component with {a low rotation velocity compared to that of the thin disc.} We did not find significant deviations from the Gaussian LOSVD shape in the offset spectra evidenced by $h_3$ and $h_4$ having zero values within uncertainties.
+The non-zero values of $h_4$ and, in particular, $h_3$ coefficients indicate strongly non-Gaussian and asymmetric LOSVD shape.
+An anticorrelation of velocities and $h_3$ profiles (as in the case \N7572) is known for edge-on galaxies \citep{ChungBureau2004}, but such large $h_3$ values (up to 0.2) are suggestive that it could be the result of a noticeable contribution of the thick disc component with a low rotation velocity compared to that of the thin disc.
+We did not find significant deviations from the Gaussian LOSVD shape in the offset spectra as evidenced by $h_3$ and $h_4$ having zero values within uncertainties.